Should you Avoid Fats in Your Diet?

 Saturated Fats

-Saturated fats tend to raise LDL (bad) cholesterol levels in blood, and lower HDL (good) cholesterol in blood, this can increase your risk of stroke and heart disease.
+Saturated fats tend to raise LDL (bad) cholesterol levels in the blood and lower HDL (good) cholesterol, which can increase the risk of stroke and heart disease.Â

 The American Heart Association recommends keeping saturated fats under 7% of your daily calories.